WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 ### DID Auth with JWT Attributes and OIDC Session Management

-As a format for the DID Auth challenge-response cycle, DID Auth could re-use the well-specified JWT attributes used in OAuth2 and OIDC (such as `exp`, `iat`, and others) as well as the concept of OIDC request objects where an authentication request is expressed as a self-contained JWT.
+As a format for the DID Auth challenge-response cycle, DID Auth could re-use the well-specified JWT attributes used in OAuth2 and OIDC (e.g. `exp`, `iat`, and others) as well as the concept of OIDC request objects where an authentication request is expressed as a self-contained JWT.

 In addition, although session management is not a focus of this document, DID Auth implementers might find the OIDC Session Management specification and the OIDC User Consent step helpful (in terms of establishing a long-lived session _after_ the DID Auth ceremony).